Rajkot Castor seed Futures Close- Dec 09

 -----------------------------------Earlier Report---------------------------

-* Castor seed future December contract improved in the early trades due to
+* Castor seed future December contract firmed up in the early trades due to

 speculative buying.